FAQ

 The practices and workshops that are planned for the weekend are designed to be enjoyed by everyone, all ages.
 They are, in fact, your birthright.
 They represent tools available to you for self-cultivation and self healing.
 You are your own master, your own healer.

-The power to transform yourself and therefore the world lies in you.
+The power to transform yourself and therefore the world lies within you.

 Are there any rules?